kubernetes/community/contributors/design-proposals/statefulset-update.md

 created Pods.
 1. The controller will set the `.Status.ReadyReplicas` to the current number of Pods that have a Status of Running and a ReadyCondition.
-1. The controller will set the `.Status.TemplateRevision` and `.Status.TargetTemplateRevision`
+1. The controller will set the `.Status.TemplateGeneration` and `.Status.TargetTemplateGeneration`
 in accordance with [maintaining its revision history](#history-maintenance) and the status of any [complete updates](#update-completion).
 1. The controller will set the `.Status.CurrentReplicas` to the number of